Bizzby/agent-jones/README.md

 _named after one of the "other" agents in the Matrix_

-An agent for running tasks that are asigned to it by scheduler (currently all via http).
+An agent for running tasks that are asigned to it by scheduler (currently all via http(s)).

 It only handles running tarballs that have been built via heroku's build system at the moment.